artist genius

 The old woman said: “You’ve heard of animals chewing off a leg to escape a trap?
 There’s an animal kind of trick.
 A human would remain in the trap, endure the pain, feigning death that he might kill the trapper and remove a threat to his kind.”

 As I was re-reading the chapter last night, this nugget stopped me in my tracks.
-I had not realized, not seen how this Reverend mother quote foretells the remainder of the story.
+I had not realized, not seen how this Reverend mother foretells the remainder of the story.

 Lastly, chapter 1 teases the reader with mysteries.